Taltz Injections for Inflammatory Skin Disease in Maryland

 For plaque psoriasis, the first dose of Taltz is two 80 mg injections on the same day (for a total of 160 mg).
 After that, you will get 80 mg injections every two weeks for 12 weeks.
 Then, your maintenance dose is an injection every 4 weeks for a duration based on your doctor’s advice.

 Dr. Nasser Nasseri, MD, and his dedicated team at Jean Walter Infusion Center offer Taltz injections for skin diseases.
 If you suffer from inflammatory skin diseases, visit us.
 For more information, contact us or book an appointment online.
 We have convenient locations to serve you in Baltimore MD, Rosedale MD, North Baltimore MD, Columbia MD, Glen Burnie MD, Edgewater MD, and Catonsville MD.
-We serve patients from Rosedale MD, Baltimore MD, Columbia MD, Glen Burnie MD, Catonsville MD, North Baltimore, Parkville MD, Middle River MD, Dundalk MD, Halethrope MD, Ellicott City MD, Laurel MD, Hebbville MD, and Woodlawn MD.
+We serve patients from Rosedale MD, Edgewater MD, Baltimore MD, Columbia MD, Glen Burnie MD, Catonsville MD, North Baltimore, Parkville MD, Middle River MD, Dundalk MD, Halethrope MD, Ellicott City MD, Laurel MD, Hebbville MD, and Woodlawn MD.

 - Intravenous Immunoglobulin Therapy

 - Multiple Sclerosis